yunustencere/quiz-for-interview/README.md

 ## Quiz
+Questions are in the Questions.txt which is at the root directory of the project

 Every answer has a unique controller.
 You can see the answers of questions are marked before the controller name.(Q1Controller, Q2Controller etc. Hint:check web.php).
 There is a file named "Psuedocode" on the root directory of the project.
 You can see the psuedocodes of related questions.